yumium/tech_notes/ClickHouse.md

 EXPLAIN SYNTAX for TreeRewriterResult (optimised & normalised query clause)

-EXPLAIN PIPELINE for QueryPipeline (how plan is executed in parallel by multiple CPU cores)
+EXPLAIN PIPELINE for QueryPipeline (how plan is executed in parallel by multiple CPU cores, data processed in streaming fashion data volume can be arbitrarily large)

 - Can also use `graph = 1`
 - `compact = 0` to make graph spread out
 - (x4 means 4 parallel threads are used in this step)
 - Each stage uses distinct thrads, taken from the global thread pool (`max_thread_pool_size` setting for size of global threads)

-Check server logs to see how it's actually executed
+- If using a distributed server, threads run individually on each node

 #### OPTIMIZE